aws/aws-cli/awscli/examples/controltower/update-enabled-baseline.rst

 **Example 2: To update an enabled Control Tower baseline**

-For more information, see `Types of baselines <https://docs.aws.amazon.com/controltower/latest/userguide/types-of-baselines.html>`__ in the *AWS Control Tower User Guide*.

-**Example 2: To update an enabled Control Tower baseline**

 The following ``update-enabled-baseline`` example updates an AWS Control Tower enabled baseline if baseline 'IdentityCenterBaseline' is enabled. ::

     aws controltower update-enabled-baseline \